Introduction to Amazon Pay multi-currency

 Can I have multiple domains for each language and currency?

 Yes, as long as all domains are registered under same legal entity with the same beneficial owners associated with the account.
-Please contact our merchant support team so that we can annotate the additional domains (websites).
+To register additional domains (websites), contact our merchant support team.

-You can find presentment amounts and currency codes for your multi-currency transactions in the transaction reports in Seller Central.
-To download transaction reports, in Seller Central click the Reports link, and then click Payments Transaction Reports.
-Any report in this section will show the presentment amount and currency codes.
+You can find transaction amounts, presentment amounts, currency codes and applied currency conversion rates for your multi-currency transactions in the transaction reports in Seller Central.
+To download transaction reports:

 Alternatively, you can use the Amazon Pay APIs.
 In the